 [Update May 2008 -- The following article (not dated) reveals one subtle method of causing society to accept the skincode as something other than the mark of the beast, by locating it first on right arms of the shoulder area.
 The chips would more likely be placed in right hands if finally it becomes viable/enforced in the marketplace:

 There we have it, finally, a skin chip with a buy/sell use, and it's already in some consumers.
-So much for those writers claiming that it would never arrive, who portrayed writers like myself as crazy to suggest it would.
+So much for those writers claiming that it would never arrive.
 I had been waiting since 1995 for it, and the timing of 2008 is roughly what I had then suspected for an introductory voluntary system.
 Don't even think of using one if you value your life.
 While it may not end up being the exact format by which the mark of the beast will be applied to consumers, it's just too close for comfort.
 God is watching.
 God despises these people who are bringing it on.
 You will be lumped into the same condemned category if you join yourself to this system.
-End Update
+End Update]

 If skin chips are used for purchasing purposes only -- holding no other information but bank account numbers -- they would then be more palatable to those non-Christians now opposed.
 Of course -- and don't the chip companies know it -- once a skincode has been accepted by the public for the most-basic of uses, other groups will legislate or otherwise enforce skin-based data systems for scores of other uses.